Discover Girdwood's Hidden Waterfall Hike Chutes & Ladders

 What should I bring to Chutes & Ladders hike?

-Chutes and Ladders is a day, so make sure to bring:
+Chutes and Ladders is a day hike, so make sure to bring some supplies but you don’t need much:

 Kristin soaking in those waterfall views while hiking Chutes and Ladders in Girdwood, Alaska.
 Photograph by Dalton Johnson